marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 When converting C to Fortran arrays, the one-dimensional ``SHAPE`` argument has to be passed.

-If a pointer is a dummy-argument of an interoperable procedure, it usually has to be declared using the ``VALUE`` attribute.  ``void*`` matches ``TYPE(C_PTR), VALUE``, while ``TYPE(C_PTR)`` alone matches ``void**``.
+If a pointer is a dummy argument of an interoperable procedure, it usually has to be declared using the ``VALUE`` attribute.  ``void*`` matches ``TYPE(C_PTR), VALUE``, while ``TYPE(C_PTR)`` alone matches ``void**``.